shanejp76/Stock-Forecasting-Tool/docs/MODERNIZATION_ROADMAP.md

    - DONE: Configured service account and authentication
    - DONE: Designed normalized schema for OHLC (Open, High, Low, Close) data, technical indicators, and metadata
    - **TODO: OPTIMIZE DATA STORAGE** - Switch from OHLC to Close-only data model for swing trading.
 We only need Close prices for forecasting, not Open/High/Low.
 This would reduce BigQuery storage costs by ~75% and improve query performance.
 Update schema to store only: date, symbol, close, volume.
+   - **TODO: RESOLVE PRICE DISCREPANCIES** (September 6, 2025) - Address remaining price discrepancies between Alpha Vantage and BigQuery data sources.
+While the app is functioning correctly with unadjusted data, there are still minor inconsistencies that should be investigated and resolved after more critical development phases are completed.
+This is a lower priority data quality issue that can be addressed in future iterations.
    - DONE: Enhanced bulk loading script with progress tracking, checkpointing, and premium rate limiting
    - DONE: Integrated symbol universe retrieval from Alpha Vantage LISTING_STATUS endpoint
    - DONE: Implemented enterprise-grade data ingestion pipeline